 Buoys and boundary markers

-- Regulatory buoys marking no-wake boundaries are often white with red bands or numerals; pass them with no rush and limit pushes that create wake toward other boats.
+- Regulatory buoys marking no-wake boundaries are often white with red bands or numerals; pass them with no rush and limit pushes that create wake towards other boats.

 -